DREAMS-lab/deepgis/README.md

 ```bash
 foo@bar:~$ python manage.py runscript split_tif cropped_image.tif webclient/static/dataset/ 100
 ```

+If you are using a map_label app, then add a tiled raster image as the data source.
+You can add that in the django admin page.

 We have provided a few test images in `webclient/static/small-tomatoes` directory.